iifl-logo

 Details of all Related Party Transactions are mentioned in the notes to financial statements forming part of the Annual Report.
 The Company has developed a robust framework through Standard Operating Procedures for the purpose of identification and monitoring of such related party transactions.

 The Board of Directors have formulated a Policy on dealing with Related Party Transactions.
-The said policy was amended on January 30, 2025.
+The said policy was amended on May 06, 2026.

-None of the Directors has any pecuniary relationship or transactions vis-a-vis the Company except remuneration, profit-based commission and sitting fees.
+None of the Directors has any pecuniary relationship or transactions vis-à-vis the Company except remuneration, profit-based commission and sitting fees.

-8. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS BY THE COMPANY
+10. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS BY THE COMPANY

 Details of Loans, Guarantees and Investments covered under the provisions of Section 186 of the Act are given in the notes to financial statements forming part of the Annual Report.

-9. PERFORMANCE OF SUBSIDIARIES
+11. PERFORMANCE OF SUBSIDIARIES

 The separate audited financial statements in respect of each of the subsidiaries shall be kept open for inspection at the Registered Office of the Company.
 The Company will also make available these documents upon request by any Member of the Company interested in obtaining the same.
-The separate audited financial statements in respect of each of the subsidiaries are also available on the website of the Company at https://raymondlifestyle. com/disclosures/sub annual reports.
+The separate audited financial statements in respect of each of the subsidiaries are also available on the website of the Company at https://raymondlifestyle.com/disclosures/sub_annual_reports.

+During the period under review, no company became or ceased to be a subsidiary, associate or joint venture of the company.
 The performance in brief for the major subsidiary companies is given hereunder:

 Domestic subsidiaries:

-Raymond Luxury Cottons Limited (“RLCL”):
+Raymond Luxury Cottons Limited (RLCL):

-Silver Spark Apparel Limited (“SSAL”):
+Silver Spark Apparel Limited (SSAL):

-Celebrations Apparel Limited (“CAL”):
+Celebrations Apparel Limited (CAL):

-The Gross Revenue of CAL for FY 2024-25 stood at Rs.
-1.03 Crore (Previous Year: 1.03 Crore).
-CAL earned a Profit after tax of Rs.
-0.63 Crore (Previous Year: Profit of Rs.
+The Gross Revenue of CAL for FY 2025-26 stood at Rs.1.03 Crore (Previous Year: Rs.1.03 Crore).
+CAL earned a Profit after tax of Rs.0.77 Crore (Previous Year: Profit of Rs.
 0.64 Crore).

-Ray Global Consumer Products Limited (“RGCPL”):
+Ray Global Consumer Products Limited (RGCPL):

-RGCPL a wholly owned subsidiary of Raymond Lifestyle Limited, has incurred a Loss of Rs.
-0.003 Crore.
-(Previous Year Loss: Rs.
-0.0005 Crore).
+RGCPL, has incurred a Loss of Rs.0.0015 Crore.
+(Previous Year Loss: Rs.0.003 Crore).

 Overseas subsidiaries: